-Off Road+ will not function in 2H mode.
-If the button is pushed while in 2H mode, the cluster display will show the message "Off Road+ Unavailable Shift to 4WD".
+OFF ROAD+ will not function in Two-Wheel Drive High (2H) mode.
+If the button is pushed while in 2H mode, the cluster display will show the message "OFF ROAD+ Unavailable Shift to 4WD".

-When Off Road+ is active, the following features will activate:
+When OFF ROAD+ is active, the following features will activate:

-- The Off Road+ telltale will illuminate in the instrument cluster display - A mode-specific message will display the instrument cluster display

-- Off-Road Pages will launch on the radio head-unit if selected in radio settings - The TrailCam System (forward facing camera) will launch if selected in radio settings
+- The OFF ROAD+ telltale will illuminate in the Instrument Cluster Display - A mode specific message will display the Instrument Cluster Display - Off Road pages will launch on the radio head-unit (if equipped) - The Off Road Camera will launch (if equipped)

-Once in Off Road+, the vehicle will begin to behave in different ways depending on the 4WD mode in use.
-The following enhancements will occur when using Off Road+.
+Once in OFF ROAD+, the vehicle will begin to behave in different ways depending on the 4WD mode in use.
+The following enhancements will occur when using OFF ROAD+.